projectriff/projectriff.io/_docs/030-getting-started-docker-for-windows.md

 riff namespace init completed successfully
 ```

-## create a function
+## create a function from a GitHub repo

-This PowerShell command will pull the source code for a function from a GitHub repo, build a container image based on the node function invoker, and push the resulting image to your dockerhub repo.
+This riff command (formatted for PowerShell) will pull the source code for a function from a GitHub repo, build a container image based on the node function invoker, and push the resulting image to your dockerhub repo.

 ```powershell
 riff function create square `